mediakular/gridcraft/README.md

 [Sponsor on Patreon](https://www.patreon.com/GridCraft_DataGrid)

 ## Contribute & Become Part Of The Community

+Everyone is welcome to contribute to this project.
+Feel free to open an issue if you have question or found a bug.

 Join the community in our [Discord Channel](https://discord.gg/HhVet3FU2h).
 There you can ask everything to get started.